 Prospective Market Value "As Complete" and "As Stabilized" - A prospective market value may be appropriate for the valuation of a property interest related to a credit decision for a proposed development or renovation project.
 According to USPAP, an appraisal with a prospective market value reflects an effective date that is subsequent to the date of the appraisal report.
 Prospective value opinions are intended to reflect the current expectations and perceptions of market participants, based on available data.
 Two prospective value opinions may be required to reflect the time frame during which development, construction, and occupancy will occur.
 The prospective market value-as completed-reflects the property's market value as of the time that development is expected to be completed.
-The prospective market value-as stabilized-reflects the property's market value as of the time that development is expected to be completed.
-The prospective market value-as stabilized occupancy.
+The prospective market value-as stabilized-reflects the property's market value as of the time the property is projected to achieve stabilized occupancy.
 For an income-producing property, stabilized occupancy is the occupancy level that a property is expected to achieve after the property is exposed to the market for lease over a reasonable period of time and at comparable terms and conditions to other similar properties.